LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

 - Share your part 2 beta version with a lab partner.
   - Your code  should be at least 75% complete and working.
   - Share the code in your lab partner channel on Discord.
-    - Share a link to your **GitHub repository**.
+    - **Share a link to your GitHub repository**.
   - On Moodle, submit a report that you shared your beta version.
-- Do a code reveiw for your lab partner.
+- Do a code review for your lab partner.
   -  Post the completed review form on Discord.
-  - Submit your code reivew to Moodle.
+  - Submit your code review to Moodle.

 - Revise your code and improve it based in part on feedback from your lab partner.